Charles Manson and the Solar Lodge of the O.T.O.

 It seems that the accused parties came before a judge in December 1971.
 Velle Transcendental Research Association, Inc. Solar Lodge of the Ordo Templi Orientis O.T.O.

-Jean Brayton gave her own opinion of the local justice system: "The Riverside Railroad Injustice System supports judges and prosecutors who are neighbours, who belong to an in-group clique of socialites, who golf together, who evaluate trial action according to political pressure, who exchange functions of the judicial system indiscriminately, who ignore welfare and probation recommendations to inflict jail terms in their warehouses of perversion, who have professional witnesses and intimidated witnesses perjure themselves in order to unjustly malign those who endeavor to bring true freedom and love into the hearts of all mankind."
+Jean Brayton also offered her personal critique of the local judicial process, stating: “The Riverside Railroad Injustice System supports judges and prosecutors who are neighbours, who belong to an in-group clique of socialites, who golf together, who evaluate trial action according to political pressure, who exchange functions of the judicial system indiscriminately, who ignore welfare and probation recommendations to inflict jail terms in their warehouses of perversion, who have professional witnesses and intimidated witnesses perjure themselves in order to unjustly malign those who endeavor to bring true freedom and love into the hearts of all mankind.”

 Solar Lodge of the O.T.O.
 Ordo Templi Orientis Midnight Press Velle Transcendental Research Association Solar Lodge of the O.T.O.
 Ordo Templi Orientis Midnight Press Velle Transcendental Research Association Solar Lodge of the O.T.O.
 Ordo Templi Orientis Midnight Press Velle Transcendental Research Association Solar Lodge of the O.T.O.
 Ordo Templi Orientis Midnight Press Velle Transcendental Research Association Solar Lodge of the O.T.O.
 Ordo Templi Orientis Midnight Press Velle Transcendental Research Association